NZ never at more risk of catching Covid - expert

 "If parents were trying to lessen the chance of their child getting infected, then now would be the time to start thinking about taking them out of school."

-In about six weeks, Baker expected daily infections across the country to drop to 1000 cases but could remain at that number for some time.
+In about six weeks, Baker expected daily infections across the country to drop to several thousand cases but could remain at that number for some time.

-"It's crucial people keep those precaution habits such as mask wearing and social distancing," he said.
+"It's crucial people keep those precaution habits such as mask wearing and social distancing."

-While it's unlikely people who had already been infected would catch the virus again for three months, they were not bulletproof, Baker said.
+While it was unlikely people who had already been infected would catch the virus again for three months, they were not bulletproof, Baker said.

 There were 939 people in hospital as of Saturday, including 24 in intensive care.
 The average age of those hospitalised was 57.
 On Thursday, hospitalisation rates peaked to 930.